 Agricultural Lime or Garden Lime

 Agricultural Lime or Garden Lime is made from pulverized limestone or chalk.
 As well as raising the pH it will provide calcium for the crops and trace nutrients.
-Some recent experiments are indicating our soils may well benefit from the addition of rock dust, adding trace nutrients to the soil.
+Some recent experiments are indicating our soils may benefit from the addition of rock dust, adding trace nutrients to the soil.
+Some trials have been inconclusive though.

 Lime is also available as Prilled Lime or Granular Lime which means small pellets or balls.
 These are easier to apply over large areas as you can use a machine spreader.